 - B26.
-Until 30 September 2020, the Committee comprised of Messrs Lines, Southam and Bohm (Chair).
-Between 1 October 2020 and 31 December 2020, the Committee comprised Messrs Southam and Bohm (Chair) and Dr Streltsova.
-Since 1 January 2021, the Committee has comprised Messrs Bohm (Chair), Southam and Vassie.
+Until 31 May 2022, the Committee comprised Messrs Bohm (Chair), Southam and Vassie.
+From 1 June 2022 the Committee comprised Ms Murdoch (Chair) and Messrs Southam and Vassie.
 In accordance with the ASXCGC best practice recommendations, at all times during the reporting period, the Committee members, including the Chair, were considered by the Board to be independent directors. - B27.
 The number of meetings of the Committee and individual member attendances is disclosed in the Annual Report each year and is set out at B29.